architmang/document-image-classification/README.md

 In our approach, we employ pre-trained CNNs & Transformers using the concept of Transfer Learning to perform Image Classification.

 ## Results
-∗ Boosted accuracy score by 15% by appending a Supervised Contrastive loss function to the ResNET module ∗ Improved acc by 29% with bootstrap aggregation of MobileViT, MobileNet models achieving 77% overall accuracy
+∗ Boosted accuracy score by 15% by appending a Supervised Contrastive loss function to the ResNET module \n ∗ Improved acc by 29% with bootstrap aggregation of MobileViT, MobileNet models achieving 77% overall accuracy